 (14) Applicants for PhD training can be accepted exclusively by a successful participation in the entrance exam announced by the University Doctoral Council (EDT).
 Entrance exams are organised twice a year.

-(15) The opportunity for a midterm enrolment must be announced by the Departmental Doctoral School (DI) both at the Doctoral Office and the Website by December 15.
+(15) The opportunity for a midterm enrolment must be announced on the homepage of the PhD training.
 The opportunity for a midterm enrolment must be announced by the Departmental Doctoral School (DI) both at the Doctoral Secretariat and the Website by December 15.
 Applications must be submitted to the Doctoral Secretariat by 10 January.
 Students register the first time and start their studies in the second semester of that particular academic year after an entrance interview and an acceptance decision.
 The process applied at the general admission procedure is valid here as well.

 (16) An extra entrance interview may be organised by the Departmental Doctoral School (DI) for the applicants who could not participate at the officially announced entrance exam due to justified reasons (e.g. illness or being abroad), complying with the identical admission conditions stated by the official information bulletin.
 The result of this may only be accepted and the applicant may only be considered for the places financed by grants of the Hungarian state if the supplementary entrance exam takes place before the meeting of the University Doctoral Council called to discuss the allocation of entrance places, and the admission score limits are available for EDT during the Council meeting.